404Wolf/markdb/docs/slides.typ

 #slide(title: "Prior Art")[
   = There's a lot of companies that try to make unstructured data useful, particularly for LLMs/vector use cases.

-  - Companies like Parseur & Unstructured.io offering "data injection + cleanup"
+  - Companies like Parseur & Unstructured.io offering "data ingestion + cleanup"
   - NLP libraries and techniques (e.g. Apache OpenNLP)
   - JSON-schema for enforcing structure on unstructured JSON blob data